 GTCYS serves all interested, dedicated students, regardless of financial constraints by providing $100,000 in need-based scholarships annually.
 Click here to learn more about scholarships »

 Every student must audition annually for membership in GTCYS.
-Auditions include a short solo, memorized scales, and sight reading.
+Auditions include a short solo and memorized scales.
 Students interested being considered for Phliharmonic must also prepare specified orchestral excerpts.
 Previous participation does not guarantee placement.

 Extra Opportunities for Philharmonic Students

 Student Mentorship Program: Symphony and Philharmonic musicians have the opportunity to inspire GTCYS’ younger students and gain valuable mentor experience by playing side by side with them in rehearsals.
 Training provided!
-Click here for details about the 2019-20 Student Mentorship program and to apply.
+Stay tuned for mentorship opportunities for the 2020-21 season.